 USCIS Director Emilio González said he decided to reopen the case after reading about Heard's predicament in El Nuevo Herald.

-''We interpreted the law by which widows and widowers of armed forces veterans can be considered as active members of the military, so their families can be awarded legal immigration status,
+''We interpreted the law by which widows and widowers of armed forces veterans can be considered as active members of the military, so their families can be awarded legal immigration status,'' said González, who noted that any widow or widower who also fulfills those requirements may qualify for permanent residency.

 ''The authorities saw that this was a special case because of the circumstances of her husband's death,'' said Heard's lawyer, Ralph Pineda. ``He made the ultimate sacrifice, even though he wasn't wearing a uniform.''

-Heard was part of a class-action suit brought against the federal government by 22 widows and widowers who found themselves in similar circumstances
+Heard was part of a class-action suit brought against the federal government by 22 widows and widowers who found themselves in similar circumstances.

 Another 128 widows and widowers have joined the class-action suit.